What is Vactor Cleaning?

 - Minimize the number of lift station failures

 - Maintain intended flow in the system

 - Systems around the world vary in many details.
-Type of material for the pipe, shape, size and location all differ.
-Regardless of these variables these systems must be routinely cleaned to ensure safe, consistent movement of the material.
+The type of material for the pipe, shape, size, and location all differ.
+Regardless of these variables, these systems must be routinely cleaned to ensure safe, consistent movement of the material.